There are places available for only 42 barristers. Seniority of at least five years at the private bar is a pre-requisite.

 This Intensive provides each of these elements, and much more.

-The coaching Faculty will include current and former Judges, Australian and International counsel, performance coaches with expertise in voice, movement and impact, including:
+The coaching Faculty will include current and former Judges, Australian and International counsel, and performance coaches with expertise in voice, movement and impact.

 Advocates will be briefed for either the Applicant or Respondent in a case involving alleged breaches of the Australian Consumer Law.